magomimmo/modern-cljs/doc/tutorial-19.md

 Wait a minute.
 From the very beginning of the `modern-cljs` series of tutorials we have been learning about the `lein-cljsbuild` plugin as the main tool ot be used for configuring and managing a CLJS-based project.
-But we're dealing with a CLJS-based project which doesn't even contain a reference to it.
+We're now dealing with a CLJS-based project which doesn't even contain a reference to it.
 What's is going on here?

-The fact is that all the cited pure CLJS-based `shoreleave` libs have no unit testing code and contain only CLJS source code to be used by CLJS-based projects.
-Those are the ones to be configured and managed by the `lein-cljsbuild` plugin.
+The fact is that all the cited pure CLJS-based `shoreleave` libs have no unit testing code and contain only CLJS source code to be used by others projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.

 If we want to be really collaborative, we should keep our time and start coding some unit testing code for each `shoreleave` lib.
 This